narc0tiq/YARM/README.md

 This is a [Factorio](http://www.factorio.com/) mod.
 It lets you keep track of your mining sites and warns you when they're starting to run low.

+## How? ##

+Once the mod is installed, using it is relatively simple:

+* First, you must research the technology "Resource Monitoring".
+This enables you to...
+* Then, craft yourself a resource monitor.
+You should only ever need one, as it does not get consumed.
+* Walk over within build distance of an ore patch, take the resource monitor in your hand, and tap it on the ore (click as if to place it).
+    * If everything went well, you should now see a blue overlay showing up on top of the ore you clicked, and growing as YARM finds its neighbours, and their neighbours, until the entire ore patch has been scanned.
+    * After the scan, you have 10 seconds to tap another ore of the same kind, which will be added to the same site.
+This is currently the only way to add disconnected ore patches to a single site.
+    * Upon the expiry of those 10 seconds, the site will be created and a message will be shown informing you of its name and the amount of ore found in it.

+By default, YARM shows only sites that are about to expire (i.e., less than 10% of their initial amount remaining).
+Clicking the single button shown in the YARM interface switches it to "all sites" mode, where it will show every site you've recorded.

+Each site has some buttons associated with it:

+* The 'eye' button allows you to remote-view the site from wherever you are in the world.
+Click it again to return to your body.
+    * Note: it is possible (though unlikely) to get stuck in the remote viewer, especially if entering it from a non-player entity (e.g., while using the Fat Controller to view a train).
+This should normally be prevented, but if somehow you end up in that state, you will need to find your character entity, highlight it, and use the console command `/c remote.call("YARM", "reset_player", game.player.name)`.
+* The 'X' button (only shown while not viewing the site) allows you to delete the site.
+When first clicked, it turns red; click it again within 10 seconds to confirm deletion, or leave it alone to cancel it.
+* The '|' button (only shown while remote viewing the site) allows you to rename the site.
+This can be useful to prevent auto-naming from overwriting one of your sites with another.

+Sites are bound to forces (i.e., teams), so any sites you add will be visible to your teammates.

+Endless resources (by default, oil, but mods exist for others) are supported;
+the percentage full is therein calculated based on how much more than the minimum amount is present in the ore entities.
+This is minimally informative, and time to depletion is probably going to be quite wrong, but it's the best we can do with what we have.

 ## Many thanks for ##

 * The major effort by drs9999 to create